Rotator Cuff Injuries

 - Loss of strength

 The long head of the biceps tendon is more likely to be injured.
 This is because it is vulnerable as it travels through the shoulder joint to its attachment point in the socket.
 Fortunately, the biceps has two attachments at the shoulder.
 The short head of the biceps rarely tears.
-Because of this second attachment, many people can still use their biceps even after a complete tear of the long head.
+Because of this second attachment, many people still use their biceps even after a complete tear of the long head, disguising the need for treatment.

 Bankart Tears are a specific type of labral tear sustained when a person dislocates the shoulder.
 As the shoulder pops out of joint, it often tears the labrum, especially in younger patients.
 The tear is to part of the labrum called the inferior glenohumeral ligament.